 - Loan type: Student loans are unsecured, which means they aren’t backed by collateral.
 Many personal loans are also unsecured, but some are secured and require collateral to secure funding.

 - Eligibility criteria: You’ll typically need good or excellent credit and a steady source of income to qualify for a personal loan with competitive terms or a private student loan.
-However, federal student loans don’t have the same stringent eligibility criteria.
+However, federal student loans are issued based on your academic status.

-- Usage: You’re free to use personal loans however you see fit.
-But federal and private student loans should only be used for higher education expenses, including tuition, fees, books, housing and supplies.
+- Usage: You’re free to use personal loans however you see fit, although tuition-related expenses are typically off limits with most lenders.
+Federal and private student loans, on the other hand, should only be used for higher education expenses, including tuition, fees, books, housing and supplies.

 - Funding: Personal loans are deposited into your bank account, and student loans are sent to the school’s financial aid office.